 - Unveil the mysterious, isolated village of Phu for a whole day, known for its unchanged culture, preserved arts, and architecture dating back centuries

 Being located in one of the isolated sections of Nepal within the Annapurna region, the twin valley of Nar and Phu is a hidden treasure that is surrounded by diverse landscapes and rich, untouched Tibetan culture, with a limited footprint from the adventure seekers, as special permits are essential to enter this valley - hence, not everyone can get access here easily.
-It would be seriously no debate to consider Nar Phu valley as the top listed off beaten adventures in Nepal, which visits several Tibetan villages, through the rugged terrains and Tibetan plateau highlands like Mars, totally out of this world.
+It would be seriously no debate to consider Nar Phu valley Trekking as the top listed off beaten adventures in Nepal, which visits several Tibetan villages, through the rugged terrains and Tibetan plateau highlands like Mars, totally out of this world.
 While it might sound like an exaggeration, here are the top 5 reasons to undertake this adventure, which make you believe that heaven does exist here in the land of the Himalayas:

 Experience the off-beaten adventure and wilderness